CurveDocs/curve-docs/docs/stableswap-exchange/stableswap-ng/pools/oracles.md

 | `exp`            | Function that calculates the natural exponential function of a signed integer with a precision of 1e18. |

+`price_oracle` calculation is based on the two values stored in `last_prices_packed`, `last_price` and `ema_price`.
+These values are conditionally updated:
+Generally speaking, both values are simultaneously updated whenever `upkeep_oracles` is called.
+This happens at certain actions, see [here](#upkeeping-oracles).

+While `last_price` (spot price) is always updated at every relevant action, the `ema_price` is maximally updated once per block.
+There might be the case that there is more than one relevant action within the same block.
+Let's say there are two relevant actions within the block which would update both values:
+If this is the case, `last_price` is updated at every action, so there will be two updated. `ema_price` on the other hand will only be updated once (at the first action) and will not change a second time.
+Reasoning behind this is to prevent single-block manipulation.
+The `ema_price` will just be updated at the next action outside of this block.

+`D_oracle` calculation is based on the two values stored in `last_D_packed`, `last_D` and `ma_D`.

+!!!notebook "Jupyter Notebook"
+    For a practical **demonstration of how individual variables behave during the upkeep of the oracle**, a Jupyter notebook is available for reference.
+This notebook provides a plot showcasing the dynamics in the process.

+    It can be accessed here: https://try.vyperlang.org/hub/user-redirect/lab/tree/shared/mo-anon/stableswap-ng/oracles/ema_oracle.ipynb.

 ---